June 22, 2020

 Osprey almost always dine on live fish.
 This youngster is clutching the last bit of a fresh catch flown in by its parents.

-Osprey are a conservation success story according to Cornell Lab of Ornithology’s All About Birds.
+Osprey are a conservation success story according to Cornell’s All About Birds.
 Their numbers have increased over the last 50 years due to pesticide bans and artificial nest sites on human-built platforms.

 Nikon D5 with Nikkor 200-500mm Lens